lucastemor/BSL-sonification/README.md

 10. pip install -e BSL-sonification/BSL-tools/. for Dan's tools
 11. synth class (BSL-sonification/sonify/synth_classes/synth.py) -> set synthdef (e.g., /Documents/BSL-sonification/supercollider/synthdefs) path and sc path (e.g., '/Applications/SuperCollider.app/Contents/Resources/scsynth')

-12. Change synth.audio_device attribute to be the same as your device from step 4 13.
+12. Change synth.audio_device attribute to be the same as your device from step 4 (e.g., "Loopack audio")
+13. You should be able to run add_sound_to_video.py to generate an example sonificaiton+visualziation

-<b>Linnux Install  instructions (just taking notes so I can remember everything that has to be done):</b>
+## Linnux Install  instructions **incomplete** (just taking notes so I can remember everything that has to be done):</b>

 1. Install supercollider - sudo apt-get supercollider